aloistr/swisseph/doc/swephprg.md

   }
 ```

-The function and the DLL should survive damaged sefstars.txt files which
+The function should survive damaged sefstars.txt files which
 contain illegal data and star names exceeding the accepted length.
 Such
 fields are cut to acceptable length.